Promoting positive school attendance is everyone’s responsibility.

 We understand that sometimes children will have to miss school due to medical appointments e.g. doctor, hospital, dentist.
 Where this happens we would ask parents to maximise attendance by making early or late appointments where possible so that only a small part of a school day is lost and wherever possible, schedule appointments for after school hours and during school holidays.

 Regular attendance has a positive impact on all aspects of a young child’s learning and development.
 We want our youngest pupils to develop a regular routine that supports them to feel settled and secure and allows them to benefit fully from the learning opportunities available.

 At Gillespie we believe that good attendance and punctuality in Early Years is just as important as in any other phase improving the outcomes for all children.

 Leave of absence

 The Deputy Head is the school lead for attendance.

-Where parents intend to take children out of school for any reason, we ask that they request the leave 2 – 4 weeks in advance in writing through completing the ‘Application for Leave in Term Time’ form (obtained from the School Office or downloaded here from the right hand side).
+Where parents intend to take children out of school for any reason, we ask that they request the leave 2 – 4 weeks in advance in writing through completing the ‘Application for Leave in Term Time’ form (obtained from the School Office).
 Any leave of absence will only be authorised in ‘exceptional’ circumstances.
 At Gillespie, holidays in term time are not usually considered to be ‘exceptional’ and therefore will not be authorised.